 Prime coats are constructed similarly to fog seals with the exception that they are placed on an aggregate surface.
-Emulsified asphalts are typically used in construction these days, however cut-back asphalts were traditionally used in the construction of prime coats.
+Emulsified asphalts are used in construction; however, cut-back asphalts were traditionally used in the construction of prime coats.
 Oftentimes, prime coats are covered with blotter material to minimize damage caused by traffic due to picking of the surface.

-Contract specifications will provide sampling and testing requirements for the emulsified asphalt or asphalt cut-back.
-Typically, the asphalt product and blotter will be accepted by certification under Subsection 106.03.
+Contract specifications will provide sampling and testing requirements for the emulsified asphalt.
+Typically, the emulsified asphalt and blotter will be accepted by certification under Subsection 106.03.